Ten-Point Program (Black Panther Party): Legacy

 The Ten-Point Program formed the basis for the Black Panther Party and was seen as the governing document that defined the actions of the Party.
 In addition, a highly symbolic photo of Huey P. Newton was circulated alongside the Ten Point Program.
 He is wearing the famous Black Panther black cap, tilted to the side, and covering his right ear, and dressed in the standard Black Panther uniform.
 "He sits comfortably, but alert, his feet positioned, ready to stand."

 In 1970, Newton shifted the focus of his political activities from Black Nationalism to "intercommunalism," seeking to unite and empower all disenfranchised groups.
 In 1972 the Ten Point Program was modified to reflect this changing focus—for instance, adding a demand for completely free health care — leading to tension within the party.
 The Party had changed from merely focusing on Blacks themselves to now focusing on more minority groups and how to improve their lives.
 Focusing on injustices, they began to see their struggle as one that many people faced.

-The Ten-Point Program was ultimately unsuccessful, though it played a meaningful role in the development of the civil rights movement in the United States during the 1960s.
-The Ten-Point Program also influenced the political outlook of those who came of age in the post-civil rights era and the hip-hop generation.
-Notably, Tupac Shakur, the son of former Black Panther Afeni Shakur, loosely based his philosophy of T.H.U.G.L.I.F.E.—"an attempt to codify practices that could reduce violence in the Black community and restore dignity to humiliated, disrespected, and disowned Black men"—on insights from the Ten-Point Program.
+The Ten-Point Program played a meaningful role in the development of the civil rights movement in the United States during the 1960s and 70s, and also influenced the political outlook of those who came of age in the post-civil rights era and the hip-hop generation.
+Notably, rap music artist Tupac Shakur, the son of former Black Panther Afeni Shakur, loosely based his philosophy of T.H.U.G.L.I.F.E.—"an attempt to codify practices that could reduce violence in the Black community and restore dignity to humiliated, disrespected, and disowned Black men"—on insights from the Ten-Point Program.